nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 is for ease of copying contact details into recipient lists.
 The type of detail is specified by the prefix provided.
 Details will be separated by the given separator, or by a semicolon if unspecified.
+Collected details end with the separator to allow further manual addition of details.

 Format: `collect [n/] or [p/] or [e/] or [a/] [s/SEPARATOR]`